Get a demo of Culture Amp

 How does Construction and Heavy Industry United States compare?

-On the lower side, people in Construction & Heavy Industry United States had much lower favorable scores than average in Action, Voice, and Teamwork & Ownership.
+On the lower side, people in Construction & Heavy Industry United States had much lower favorable scores than average in Equity and Contribution To Broader Purpose.

-People working in Construction & Heavy Industry United States are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Construction & Heavy Industry United States are less engaged than South America 1000+, Latin America > 5000, Finance (100-200), and Finance (0-100).
+People working in Construction & Heavy Industry United States are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Construction & Heavy Industry United States are less engaged than Information Technology & Services Asia, New Tech Latin America, Financial Services (100-200), and Investment Management United States.

-The highest scoring question for Construction & Heavy Industry United States had 90% of people agreeing that they understand how their work contributes to %[Company]%'s mission (+0% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Construction & Heavy Industry United States had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Construction & Heavy Industry United States were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 14% of people disagreeing (+0% above average).
+People in Construction & Heavy Industry United States were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 18% of people disagreeing (+1% above average).

 Which questions matter the most?